Sources and Environmental Impacts of Acid Rain and Acid Deposition

 The Acid Rain Program was created under Title IV of the 1990 Clean Air Act Amendments.
 Its overall goal is to achieve significant environmental and public health benefits through reductions in emissions of SO2 and NOx, the primary causes of acid rain.
 To achieve this goal at the lowest cost to the public, the program employs both traditional and innovative, market-based approaches for controlling air pollution.
 Specifically, the program seeks to limit, or "cap," SO2 emissions from power plants at 8.95 million tons annually starting in 2010, authorizes those plants to trade SO2 allowances, and reduces NOx emission rates.
 In addition, the program encourages energy efficiency and pollution prevention.

-The Clean Air Interstate Rule (CAIR) and the Acid Rain Program (ARP) are both cap and trade programs designed to reduce emissions of SO2 and NOx from power plants.
-On July 6, 2011, EPA finalized the Cross-State Air Pollution Rule (CSAPR), which will replace CAIR starting in 2012.
+The Clean Air Interstate Rule (CAIR) and the Acid Rain Program (ARP) are both cap-and-trade programs designed to reduce emissions of SO2 and NOx from power plants.
+EPA's Cross-State Air Pollution Rule (CSAPR) has replaced CAIR and began implementation on January 1, 2015.

-The CSAPR will require 27 states in the eastern half of the U.S. to significantly improve air quality by reducing power plant emissions of SO2 and NOx that cross state lines and contribute to smog (ground-level ozone) and soot (fine particle pollution) in other states.
+The CSAPR requires a total of 28 states in the eastern half of the U.S. to significantly improve air quality by reducing power plant emissions of SO2 and NOx that cross state lines and contribute to smog (ground-level ozone) and soot (fine particle pollution) in other states.